The best rock hits of the 80s performed by women

 Bonnie Tyler - Total Eclipse of the Heart (1983)

 "Total Eclipse of the Heart" is already a masterpiece, a classic of its time and genre!
-The composition is endowed with a gloomy sound and mysterious fantasy lyrics inspired by the 1922 vampire movie "Nosferatu, Symphony of Terror."
+The composition is endowed with a gloomy sound and mysterious fantasy lyrics inspired by the 1922 vampire film "Nosferatu, Symphony of Terror."
 The song tells a sad and powerful story of a breakup that leaves a woman lonely and heartbroken.
 Despite such a sad undertone, the track became a big hit and can be heard on the radio even today.
 Tyler herself admitted that she wasn't singing about human love: she was singing about a vampire love story.

 Heart - Alone (1987)